• Home

 3. Take note of what your current electric provider is offering, which is spelled out like this:

-The Illuminating Company's residential “Price to Compare” for the generation supply portion of your bill for the period of September 1, 2022 through September 30, 2022 is $0.059046 /kWh*.
+The Illuminating Company's residential “Price to Compare” for the generation supply portion of your bill for the period of October 1, 2025 through December 31, 2025 is $0.0916 per kWh*

 4. Scroll down until you see the red search bar/options